dergigi/dergigi.github.io/bitcoin/lessons/ch0-00-foreword.md

 least interesting at times.

 Falling down the Bitcoin rabbit hole is a strange experience.
 It is quite fascinating where simple questions like "What is money?" can lead you.
-A more modern equivalent is, of course, the following: "What is Bitcoin?"
+The modern equivalent is, of course, the following: "What is Bitcoin?"
 Exploring this question with curiosity will lead you to strange places and even stranger conclusions.

-If you dig deep enough you will inevitably learn about a plethora of subjects.
 Bitcoin touches everything from cryptography (based in mathematics and physics) to economics, politics, game theory, computer science, and so much more.
-You will learn about money and its history, micro- and macro-economics, distributed and centralized systems, elliptic-curve and Schelling points, and hundreds of other things.
+You will learn about money and its history, micro- and macro-economics, distributed and centralized systems, as well as Schelling points and points on elliptic curves.
 The list of topics is almost endless, as is the list of relevant literature.

 What follows is an account of my own journey down the rabbit hole.
 A journey